-The Corps may suspend, modify, or revoke the PASPGP-7 permit in its entirety or for any specific geographic area, class of activities, or class of waters within the affected district in accordance with 33 CFR 325.7.
-In such a case the Corps will notify PADEP and issue a public notice advising the general public, and the notice will state the concerns regarding the environment or other relevant factors of the public interest.
-Before the Corps modifies, suspends, or revokes such PASPGP-7 authorizations, the Corps will provide, if appropriate, a transitional period for those who have commenced work or are under contract to commence work in reliance on a PASPGP-7 verification.
-Affected parties will be notified of the modification, suspension, or revocation, including the effective date.
+1. The Corps may suspend, modify, or revoke the PASPGP-6 permit in its entirety or for any specific geographic area, class of activities, or class of waters within the affected District in accordance with 33 CFR 325.7.
+In such a case the Corps will notify PADEP and issue a public notice advising the general public.
+The notice will state the concerns regarding the environment or other relevant factors of the public interest.
+Before the Corps modifies, suspends, or revokes such PASPGP-6 authorizations, the Corps will provide, if appropriate, a grandfathering period for those who have commenced work or are under contract to commence work in reliance on a PASPGP-6 verification.
+Affected parties will be notified of the modification, suspension or revocation, including the effective date.